godegov/SpaceshipDemo/README.md

 Command line arguments:

-* "--benchmark" - enables benchmark run starting with the scripted scene and prints out perf report in the end
+* "-benchmark": - enables benchmark run starting with the scripted scene and prints out perf report in the end

-* "--screenshots" - enables screenshot dumping every 10-20 seconds
+* "-screenshots": - enables screenshot dumping every 10-20 seconds

-* "-reportpath" - sets the path where reports (JSON/HTML) should be placed.
+* "-reportpath": - sets the path where reports (JSON/HTML) should be placed.
 If not specified, the default value is "MyDocuments/Spaceship Demo"

-* "-quality" - sets the overall quality:
+* "-quality": - sets the overall quality:

 		"low",